scottbw/analytics-udd/differences.md

 - Deprecated X_YEAR_AVERAGE_MARK deleted from student_on_course_instance
 - Values for ADMISSIONS_ROUTE extended to include widening participation initiatives, UCAS Adjustment, UCAS Record of Prior Acceptance.
 - Spreadsheet for entity and property changes v1.3.3 to v1.4 created
-- inst_tier and course_location entities have been added as reference data entities.
-NOTE: THIS CHANGE IS STILL IN DRAFT AND SUBJECT TO FURTHER AMENDMENT.